Cross-sectional weight for self-completion questionnaire in wave 6

 Please find this in the attached file, which can simply be merged with f_indresp.

-#3 Updated by Mark Fransham about 3 years ago
+#3 Updated by Mark Fransham over 3 years ago

 Thanks for the quick response Peter - much appreciated.
 I've downloaded the data and 4,671 of the rows in the weights file are missing (ie empty cells, not just coded as missing).
 Is that right?
 I would have expected all rows to have valid values for the weights.